5l1v3r1/pragmash/SYNTAX.md

     }
     puts Lift-off!

+The variable parameter of the for loop can be omitted if each element is unneeded:

+    for (range 10) {
+        ...
+    }

+You can also add a second variable argument to get the index of each iteration:

+    for i x (arr a b c) {
+        puts index is $i element is $x
+	}

 An iteration of a for loop can be skipped with the `continue` built-in command.
 The for loop can be completely terminated using the `break` built-in command.

 ## Try blocks